CivicActions/guidebook/docs/100-security/incident-response-plan.md

 - Post an initial situation report (_sitrep_), in the following locations:

    - Slack channel [#general](https://civicactions.slack.com/messages/general/) (Use `@security` to trigger a Slack notification for the Security team.
-Include link to the JIRA ticket if applicable.)
+Include link to the ticket/issue if applicable.)
-  - JIRA ticket (if applicable)
+   - JIRA ticket or Gitlab issue (if applicable)
    - Any other [communication channels](#communication-channels) as specified by the _Incident Commander_ (IC) (or _Communications Officer_ (CO)).

   Here is an example _sitrep_:

-      **Subject**: [sitrep] Chickens are escaping
+      **Subject**: \[sitrep\] Chickens are escaping
       **Severity**: low
       **Incident Commander**: Farmer Jane
       **Responders**: Spot the Dog, Farmer Dave
       **Description**: We've confirmed reports of escaped chickens.
 Looks like a fox may have tunneled into the run.
 Dave is working to fix the fence.
 Spot is tracking the fox.

-- For an issue with potential Project impact, ensure that a JIRA ticket has been created.
+- For an issue with potential Project impact, ensure that a ticket/issue has been created.
 This should be done, even if the _First Responder/IC_ manages the incident fully, for example, by simply re-starting a service.

 ### 5. Remediate